 Cardiac telemonitoring for heart failure

 Cardiologists have been able to bill telemonitoring for chronic heart failure since 2022.
-Find out how cardiology practices fulfil the requirements, receive extra-budgetary remuneration (EBM and GOÄ) and what they should look out for when choosing a telemonitoring software provider.
+Find out how cardiology practices fulfil the requirements, receive extra-budgetary remuneration (EBM and GOÄ) and what they should look out for when choosing a telemedicine software provider.

 Infografik Telemonitoring Herzinsuffizienz